Christian Herter: Political career

-Diplomatic career
+Later diplomatic career

 On February 21, 1957, Herter was appointed Under Secretary of State for the second term of the Eisenhower administration; later, when John Foster Dulles became seriously ill, he was appointed Secretary of State, April 22, 1959.
 Dulles died a month later.
 Herter himself suffered from severe arthritis, forcing him to use crutches when walking.

 Herter's main diplomatic challenges included escalating crises over the status of West Berlin in the Cold War; difficult negotiations with Soviet leader Nikita Khrushchev, especially regarding the Soviet downing of the U-2 spy plane; the collapse of the Paris Summit conference; and the early stages of American efforts to divert Fidel Castro's Cuban revolution away from communism.
 There were smaller crises around the world including a Civil War in the Congo.
 Herter's careful, cautious approach matched Eisenhower's preferences, emphasizing negotiation in response to bellicosity from the Kremlin.
 Despite the soft language, Herter supported strong policies against Cuba, and a refusal to compromise on Berlin.
 During his visit to West Berlin in July 1959, Herter was enthusiastically celebrated by over 100,000 people in the streets.

 After leaving office he chaired a blue ribbon committee on State Department personnel, and was one of President John F. Kennedy's representatives for trade negotiations.

 As an unemployed "elder statesman" after the election of 1960, Herter served on various councils and commissions, and was a special representative for trade negotiations, working for both John F. Kennedy and Lyndon Johnson until his death.

 Secretary Herter was also an active Freemason.
 He was a member of the Grand Lodge of Ancient Free and Accepted Masons of the Commonwealth of Massachusetts.

 Christian Herter's lifetime reputation was as an internationalist, especially interested in improving political and economic relations with Europe.

+Death

 He died on December 30, 1966, at his home in Washington, D.C., at the age of 71.
 He is buried at the Prospect Hill Cemetery in Millis, Massachusetts.

+Herter's funeral was attended by US leaders including President Johnson and Secretary of State Dean Rusk.
+Johnson eulogized Herter as "a great American" and "a wise, gentle, and wholly dedicated patriot."
+Rusk called him "one of America's greatest public servants."